 How ‘Low-Code’ leads to ‘High-Agility’ in Software Production

-Low Code is based on the philosophy of “Maximizing the Code Not Written”.
+Low Code is based on the philosophy of “Maximising the Code Not Written”.

-This means to provide the software developers with the tools that would allow for quick design and setup of functional modules (through Visual Modeling tools) that would then automatically generate the code, configurations, pipelines, platform, and connectivity their solution needs in order to be released as a product to the world outside
+This means providing the software developers with the tools that would allow for quick design and setup of functional modules.
+Visual Modeling tools would automatically generate the code, configurations, pipelines, platform, and connectivity.

-Of course, since the dawn of software development, we have had traditionally used software libraries, APIs, and even Copy & Paste (of hopefully only our own code!) to reduce the amount of re-work needed in creating a new product or feature, but at the end, we still needed to go through thousands of lines of code and do an extensive amount of manual work to get the application complete, firefight a barrage of repetitive bugs and errors to eventually get it right and send it out of the door.
+Since the dawn of development, we have used libraries, APIs, and Copy & Paste to reduce the amount of re-work needed to create a product.
+However, we still needed to go through thousands of lines of code and do manual work to complete the application.

-Low-code uses visual modeling in graphical interface environments to pull together functions, their relationships, and data sources and then configure the quickly built application and in the process skipping over the pain-points of the platform, security, infrastructure, and connectivity.
+Low-code uses visual modelling in graphical interface environments to pull together functions.
+Their relationships, and data sources, configure the quickly built application and skip the pain points of the platform, security, infrastructure, and connectivity.

-Low-code uses a set of tools that let the programmer “drag & drop” from a large set of pre-developed and encapsulated modules and then draw the flow pipeline between them, add decision points, data sources, reporting segments, tune and adjust what they want and provide the parameters needs and build a complete application with 1/10 of the traditional amount of effort with 1/1000 of the traditional amount of bugs.
+Low-code uses tools that let the programmer “drag & drop” from a large group of pre-developed and encapsulated modules.
+Furthermore, they draw the flow pipeline between them.
+Additionally, they add decision points, data sources, and reporting segments and tune and adjust what they want.
+Finally, they provide the parameters needed and build a complete application.
+It has 1/10 of the traditional amount of effort with 1/1000 of the conventional amount of bugs.

-Low-code platforms, at their bare minimum, are consisted of:
+Low-code platforms, at their bare minimum, are consisted of the following:

-- Visual Environment for designing and composing the applications’ modules, resources, their relationships, and their configuration parameters.
+- Visual Environment for designing and composing the applications’ modules, resources, relationships, and configuration parameters.

-- Back-end connection services to all the Microservices, APIs, Data Sources, and all of the available services that are available to the tool.
+- Back-end connection services to all the Microservices, APIs, Data Sources, and all of the available services to the tool.

-- CI/CD/ALM which enables CI/CD (Continuous Integration / Continuous Development) and (Application Lifecycle Manager) with provisioning of a complete DevOps or DevSecOps integrated toolbox used for automation of building, testing, debugging, deployment, operationalization, and ongoing maintenance of the released Product.
+- CI/CD/ALM enables CI/CD and provides a complete DevOps, or DevSecOps integrated toolbox for building automation, testing, debugging, deployment, operationalisation, and ongoing maintenance of the released Product.

-The key difference between Low-code and Traditional Methods in Software Development
+The critical difference between Low-code and Traditional Methods in Software Development

-Low-code and traditional methods both adhere to the SDLC (Software Development Life Cycle).
-The key difference is the merger of many traditional steps into composite, enriched steps under Low-code, which ultimately leads to a much shorter cycle and faster delivery, which directly results in “Higher Agility” in market change response.
+Low-code and traditional methods adhere to the SDLC (Software Development Life Cycle).
+The critical difference is merging many standard steps into composite, enriched steps under Low-code.
+It ultimately leads to a much shorter cycle and faster delivery, directly resulting in “Higher Agility” in market change response.

-As an added bonus, the code quality is also better due to reducing dependence on – the error-prone – manual coding.
+As a bonus, the code quality is also better due to reducing dependence on – error-prone – manual coding.

-When using a traditional software development approach, we may follow the following steps (notice that different teams may use a different breakdown of steps and even add additional ones):
+When using a traditional software development approach, we may follow the following steps:

 - Market Research